Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: On-site Hubbard repulsion

 \subsection{NH catalysis of spin-density-wave: Results}

-The results supporting the NH catalysis mechanism for the SDW order, also a member of the commuting class mass family in our construction, are qualitatively similar to the ones for the CDW order, which we have discussed in detail in Sec.~\ref{subsec:CDW}.
+The results supporting the NH catalysis mechanism for the SDW order, also a member of the commuting-class mass family in our construction, are qualitatively similar to those for the CDW order, which we have discussed in detail in Sec.~\ref{subsec:CDW}.
 Therefore, here we only highlight the main results.
 The NH catalysis of the SDW order is primarily identified by computing and comparing the density of states from the self-consistent solutions of the SDW order parameter on Euclidean and hyperbolic lattices, featuring Dirac liquids, Fermi liquids, and flat bands in the noninteracting limit (Sec.~\ref{sec:system}), in Hermitian ($\alpha=0.0$) and NH ($\alpha=0.8$) systems.
-The results are displayed in Fig.~\ref{fig:NHCatalysisSDW}, showing that the magnitude of the spectral gap near the zero-energy gets amplified by nontrivial $\alpha$.
+The results are displayed in Fig.~\ref{fig:NHCatalysisSDW}, showing that the magnitude of the spectral gap near the zero energy gets amplified by nontrivial $\alpha$.
 The strength of $U=2.5$ always exceeds its critical strength for the SDW ordering in any Dirac system (see Table~\ref{tab:Hubbardcric}).
 This observation promotes the proposed NH catalysis mechanism of the SDW order.

 Furthermore, we scrutinize the scaling of the SDW order parameter ($\delta_{\rm SDW}$) with varying strength of the on-site Hubbard repulsion $U$ for a few choices of the NH parameter $\alpha$ on Euclidean and hyperbolic lattices, mentioned in Sec.~\ref{sec:system}.
 The results are shown in Fig.~\ref{fig:SDWScalingNH}.
 In Euclidean and hyperbolic Dirac systems, where the SDW order develops only beyond a critical strength of the on-site Hubbard repulsion, denoted by $U_c (\alpha)$, the magnitude of $\delta_{\rm SDW}$ increases with increasing $\alpha$ for any $U>U_c(\alpha)$.
-On the other hand, the SDW orders develops for even infinitesimal on-site Hubbard repulsion in Euclidean and hyperbolic Fermi liquids and flat band systems, where the magnitude of the SDW order increases with increasing $\alpha$ for any finite $U$.
-These outcomes strongly support the non-Hermitian catalysis mechanism for commuting class masses, proposed in this work.
+On the other hand, the SDW order develops for even infinitesimal on-site Hubbard repulsion in Euclidean and hyperbolic Fermi liquids and flat-band systems, where the magnitude of the SDW order increases with increasing $\alpha$ for any finite $U$.
+These outcomes strongly support the non-Hermitian catalysis mechanism for commuting-class masses, proposed in this work.
 In Dirac systems, this mechanism can also be appreciated by noting that the critical strength of the on-site Hubbard repulsion for the SDW ordering $U_c(\alpha)$ decreases monotonically with increasing non-Hermiticity ($\alpha$) in the system.

 The solutions of the gap equations for the SDW order in Dirac and Fermi liquid systems, obtained from their continuum descriptions, are similar to the ones we previously discussed for the CDW order in detail in Sec.~\ref{subsec:CDW}.
 Therefore, here we only quote the requisite final expressions and relate them to the results obtained from the lattice-based numerical self-consistent calculation for the SDW order with the on-site Hubbard repulsion.
 In Dirac systems, the critical strength of the on-site Hubbard repulsion for the ordering follows the scaling law given by